amitdas2/okta.github.io/_source/_standards/OAuth/index.md

     >Note: The Okta Authorization Server is available without any additional features enabled.

 * Custom Authorization Server:
 Use a Custom Authorization Server to secure your APIs.
-Okta hosts one or more Custom Authorization Servers that the Org Admin creates.
-Configure each Custom Authorization Server using the Okta User Interface or Okta API.
+Okta hosts one or more Custom Authorization Servers that the Org Admin creates and configures, using the Okta User Interface or Okta API.
 The Access Token minted by a Custom Authorization Server is consumed by your APIs.
 You can specify the audience to make sure that the Access Token is for your APIs.
 Scopes can be modified to support custom authorization in your application.

      >Note: Custom Authorization Server is available as part of the API Access Management feature.